zozzlethena/docs/pages/tokenomics.md

 Bribes accrue to voters immediately after having been deposited.
 For example, a bribe deposited 2 days before snapshot will accrue 50% to the vote-share in day 1 and 50% to the vote-share in day 2.

+## Rewards claim

+Rebase rewards claim is available one full epoch after tokens are locked.
-Rewards claim is available 24–48 hours after the snapshot.
+Bribe rewards claim is available 24–48 hours after the snapshot.
 Rewards not collected will accrue to future epochs.

 An example of bribes, voting, and rewards claim timeline: